naderi/material-theme-for-npp/README.md

   * Notepad++, of course.

 ## Installation:
-Copy the Material-Dark.xml file to "%APPDATA%\Notepad++\themes" and in a portable installation to "%INSTALL FOLDER%\themes" Or jus import it to Notepad++ by going to Menu -> Settings -> Import -> Import Style theme(s) option.
+Copy the Material-Dark.xml file to "%APPDATA%\Notepad++\themes" and in a portable installation to "%INSTALL FOLDER%\themes".

+Or jus import it to Notepad++ by going to Menu -> Settings -> Import -> Import Style theme(s) option.